 Trust me, there are no real cockroaches in the recipe.
 There are no roaches anywhere.
 To say I despise and loathe roaches is a vast understatement.
-I wasn’t going to make this recipe purely because of the name, but when I started searching online for what others thought about cockroach clusters, I found some amazing recipes.
+I wasn’t going to make cockroach clusters purely because of the name.
+But when I started searching online for what others thought about them, I found some amazing recipes.

-In the books, they are described as looking similar to peanuts, but I can’t stand peanuts, so I went a slightly different route with these instead.
+In the books, they are described as looking similar to peanuts.
+I can’t stand peanuts, so I went a slightly different route with these instead.

 “How about these?” said Ron, shoving a jar of Cockroach Clusters under Hermione’s nose.

 “Reckon Fred’d take a bit of Cockroach Cluster if I told him they were peanuts?”

 For both of the boy’s birthday parties lately, I’ve been making some type of puppy chow.
 (See the delicious Banana Creme Puppy Chow I made for the Banana Party.)
 That has left me with some leftover Chex cereal.
 I wanted to do something that would use it up since it’s been in the pantry for a while.

 Since roaches are usually dark brown or black, I figured it needed to be covered in chocolate.
 And caramel would help hold everything together.
 I did put pecans in these, but if you prefer peanuts you could substitute for those easily.

 These clusters get very sticky, so prepare your pan by lining it with wax paper and spraying that with a bit of nonstick spray.
 In a large saucepan, over low heat, combine the caramels and water and stir constantly until it’s smooth.

 Stir in the chopped pecans and cereal.
 I didn’t buy chopped pecans, so I used a meat cleaver to crush them.
 This worked to chop them up and made them smaller pieces so they stirred in really well.